Patient information: Bone marrow transplantation (stem cell transplantation) (Beyond the Basics)

 Following the procedure, pain in the donor is usually relatively minor and can be treated with pain medications such as acetaminophen.
 The donor may be hospitalized overnight following the procedure, and generally returns to his or her prior state of health within the following one to two weeks.

 Myeloablative therapy — As noted above, many patients receiving bone marrow transplantation will undergo myeloablative therapy, which destroys bone marrow function as part of the intensive treatment for the patient's underlying cancer.
 The purpose of this treatment is to reduce the amount of cancer in the body and also to suppress the immune system adequately so that the graft will not be rejected.
 Depending upon the underlying disease and other factors, this phase of treatment may involve intensive chemotherapy, total body irradiation (radiation therapy), or both.

 Preventing infection — When bone marrow function is destroyed, you are at risk for developing life-threatening infections because you have temporarily lost your ability to produce white blood cells (the infection-fighting cells in the blood).
 You are also at risk for excessive bleeding due to the reduced number of platelets in the blood.
-(See "Prophylaxis of infections in hematopoietic cell transplant recipients".)
+(See "Prevention of infections in hematopoietic cell transplant recipients".)

 It is important to minimize your exposure to bacteria, viruses, and fungi after myeloablative therapy because even a small number of organisms (that are usually encountered every day) can cause serious infection.

 Patients who undergo allogeneic transplant are often placed in protective isolation in a private room.
 The room's air is filtered and air from the room is forced out when the door is opened (called a positive-pressure room).
 This isolation, combined with feeling poorly, can be challenging to some people who may feel depressed and/or anxious.
 Discussing these issues with your health care team is very important.